 His reply: “I see.. you’ve definitely moved on.
 But im sure the fire is still in there”

-His comments riled me.
-I read this to mean ‘you used to be really political but now you have a cooking blog’.
+Translation: “You used to be political but now you have a cooking blog – oh well”.

 Thambi soon realised he had missed the mark and apologised.
 I respect him for doing so.

 The Eelam Tamil community is now dispersed throughout the world.
 As a result, our identity is changing as it melds with the cultures of our new ‘home’ countries.

 There is so much we need to work on: homophobia, transphobia , casteism, misogyny, sexism, racism etc. But there are parts of our identity that I want to hold onto.
 I hope we all do.
 Our food is one of those things.

 As someone who has grown up in the West and can no longer go back home, to a land under occupation, I am a little panicked about all the ancestral knowledge that will be lost with my elders if I don’t learn it with some urgency.
 All of it.

 MTK is my resistance and my journey through my identity.
 The delicious food that gets created in the process is a bonus.